Board of Directors

 Barb has experience with volunteer Boards in the non-profit sector, including serving on the Board of Directors of the Greater Vancouver Community Services Society, the Autism Community Training (ACT) and the White Rock Public Art Advisory Council.
 Barb has a Bachelor of Commerce Degree from McMaster University.

 Sylvia Ceacero has over 25 years of executive experience in non-profits.
 She has extensive experience in strategy, finance, HR, risk management, change management, governance, fundraising and more.
-Her experience expands from local non-profits, to national wants as well as charitable organizations with a focus on fund development.
+Her experience expands from local non-profits, to national ones as well as charitable organizations with a focus on fund development.

 Sylvia has a passion for volunteering her expertise in non-profit Boards and committees.
 She is currently a Board member for the Vancouver Communities Arts Council; a Committee member with the Laurier Institution as well as a member of the Civic Affairs Committee of the Greater Vancouver Board of Trade.
 Recently she served on the Board of Vantage Point and previously served as Co-Chair of the Tri-Cities Local Immigration Partnership and as VP of the TC Social and Communities Co-op.